 Breast cancer patients now have a lot of options when it comes to reconstructive surgery.
 The Deep Inferior Epigastric Perforator flap, also known as DIEP flap, replaces the soft tissue and skin removed during mastectomy with abdominal tissues(1).
 This is an advanced method of breast reconstruction; unlike the TRAM flap procedure, the DIEP flap preserves all the muscles of the abdomen.

-The procedure is available at Breast Reconstruction Associates, your DIEP flap providers in Dallas and Fort Worth, Texas.
+The procedure is available at Breast Reconstruction Associates, your DIEP flap providers in Dallas Fort Worth, Texas.
 Our goal is simple: we offer a state-of-the-art breast reconstruction option to women through a team approach of individualized and compassionate care.

 The benefits of the DIEP flap vs. implant breast reconstruction are as follows: